Canal: Canal falls

 A canal fall, or canal drop, is a vertical drop in the canal bed.
 These are built when the natural ground slope is steeper than the desired canal gradient.
 They are constructed so the falling water's kinetic energy is dissipated in order to prevent it from scouring the bed and sides of the canal.

 A canal fall is constructed by cut and fill.
 It may be combined with a regulator, bridge, or other structure to save costs.

 There are various types of canal falls, based on their shape.
 One type is the ogee fall, where the drop follows an s-shaped curve to create a smooth transition and reduce turbulence.
 However, this smooth transition does not dissipate the water's kinetic energy, which leads to heavy scouring.
 As a result, the canal needs to be reinforced with concrete or masonry to protect it from eroding.

 Another type of canal fall is the vertical fall, which is "simple and economical".
 These feature a "cistern", or depressed area just downstream from the fall, to "cushion" the water by providing a deep pool for its kinetic energy to be diffused in.
-Vertical falls work for drops of up to 1.5 m in height, and for discharge of up to 15 cubic meters per second.
+Vertical falls work for drops of up to 1.5 m in height, and for discharge of up to 15 m3/s.